UCBerkeleySETI/rawspec_test/README.md

 IMPORTANT: This procedure is unnecessary for PR testing and has the potential to be disruptive.
 It should only be performed when there are changes to the site parameters or to the baseline .raw file data itself.

-* Login to data centre node blpc1.
+* Login to any data centre node.
 * Go to $HOME/rawspec_testing/exec
 * If needed, edit ```site_parameters.py``` as mentioned above.
 * ```bash xinstall.sh  <GPU_ID (0, 2, 3, or 3)>```

 ### 3.2 Testing a New Pull Request

-* Login to data centre node blpc1.
+* Login to any data centre node.
 * Go to $HOME/rawspec_testing/exec
 * Edit the ```xprep.sh``` script to supply the PR's URL value and the specific BRANCH name value.
 The URL string should end in “…./rawspec”.
 * An alternative is to use JupyterLab or Visual Studio Code to edit the ```xprep.sh``` script.